PatrycjaDanilczuk/RFM-ananlysis-using-SQL-and-Tableau/README.md

 ## About the dataset

 The rfm dataset is hosted in BigQuery.
 The table contains information on customer transactions, including their ID, purchase dates, quantity, and monetary value.
-Segment customers on RFM scores and provide insights for the marketing department.

 The rfm dataset contains 541.909 rows and 8 columns.